nataliepham25/nataliepham25/README.md

 ## Current Projects <br/>

-> 🔥 [NataliePhamPortoflio](https://github.com/nataliepham25/natalie-portfolio) - I'm planning to rebuilding my portfolio to modernize and simplify the code structure with React and make all of the pages mobile compatible.
+> 🔥 [NataliePhamPortoflio](https://github.com/nataliepham25/natalie-portfolio) - I'm planning to rebuild my portfolio to modernize and simplify the code structure with React and make all of the pages mobile compatible.

 ## My Values